 Glossary OF TERMS

-A filament fibre made from acetate with a crisp hand and high lustre.
+A filament fibre made from acetate with a crisp hand and high luster.
 Drapes well.
 Acetate woven fabric is often used for linings, but it shows perspiration stains.

 A synthetic fibre that has a soft hand and good wrinkle resistance.
 It can be machine-washed and machine-dried.
 It is often used for blankets, jackets and coats.